Why You Should Visit the Uyuni Salt Flats of Bolivia?

 One of the most popular times to visit the salt flats is during Bolivia’s rainy season.
 This wet season runs from December to March.
 You may be thinking; why would I want to visit in the rainy season?
 Well, water collects atop the salt flats and creates a mirror type effect.
 This visual treat provides for fantastic photography opportunities and seemingly endless horizons.

-If you’re visiting more for the salt factor of the salt flats, then arriving between April and October is your best bet.
+If you’re visiting more for the salt factor of the salt flats, then arriving between April and October is your best bet, as it is the dry season.
 You will miss the mirror effect, but you’ll also miss the mud and rain.
 The salt flats will resemble a vast desert, but instead of sand crusting and breaking, it is salt.

 Visiting in November is a hit or miss.
 Some say it is ideal as you have a chance to get the best of both worlds.
 One day the salt flats will be a salty, desert wasteland, and the next rain could come and change it into an endless mirror of water.
 We recommend taking a look at the typical weather patterns and temperatures to paint a complete picture of what to expect.